 On the other hand, scenarios ending in defeat may result in negative consequences.
 The PCs may simply miss out on a reward or have negative story consequences.
 In life-or-death scenarios, the consequence of failure means the end of the game as the characters are killed.
 A common consequence of failure is acquisition of injuries.

-PCs may recover from injuries by spending 1 Wealth within a properly-equipped town or city to heal.
-The cost is the same regardless of the number of injuries suffered.
+PCs may recover from injuries by spending 1 Valuable per Injury within a properly-equipped town or city to heal.
 The cost and time required may change depending on narrative circumstances as determined by the DM.
-Recovery from injuries may also be offered as an occasional reward or bonus effect, either within a scenario or upon attaining victory.
+Recovery from Injuries may also be offered as an occasional reward or bonus effect, either within a scenario or upon attaining victory.

 Next: Chapter 4: Combat